Can Dogs Eat Coconut?

 Coconut oil and water are good choices for giving your dog Coconut because they do not contain the fiber that can cause problems with digestion when eaten in large quantities.

-Coconuts are safe for dogs to eat except for certain types with high levels of naturally occurring arsenic, so you must read labels before buying your canine companion any coconut product!
+Coconuts are safe for dogs to eat except for certain types with high levels of naturally occurring arsenic, so you must read labels before buying any coconut product for your canine companion!

 If you are unsure, contact the manufacturer or veterinarian.
 It is also best to avoid feeding your dog unprocessed coconuts, as these tend to be hard on their teeth, gums, and stomachs.